SteelCompendium/compendium/docs/Rules/Chapters/Ancestries.md

 Children of the solar celestials created to tend their libraries and attend to the true elves as heralds, high elf history describes a better age, before the coming of humans and war.
 A time when the celestials were still in the world, and all that mattered was art and beauty.

 In the millennia since their creators retired to Arcadia, the high elves built a civilization for themselves, primarily living in and among the fallen celestial sky cities.
-With no creators left to please, the elves continue as they did before—collecting lore and knowledge, worshipping art, and turning more inward and distrusting of outsiders with each generation.
+With no creators left to please, the elves continue as they did before-collecting lore and knowledge, worshipping art, and turning more inward and distrusting of outsiders with each generation.

 ### On High Elves